DOJ drops criminal charges against Christopher Scanlon

 I absolutely hate that I now have to factor in politics in trying to understand DOJ decisions.
 The law should be the law irrespective of who the current administration is.

 The other day I had a look into how I’d missed Cory Kromray’s arrest.
-Instead of mentioning it that day, the DOJ’s socials had multiple posts crying about “rogue judges” who dare uphold the constitution.
+There was no mention of it on the news section of the DOJ’s website.
+The DOJ’s socials meanwhile had multiple posts crying about “rogue judges” who dare uphold the constitution.

 This is what my day to day looks like.